Kenny-Tang-1/GL-MicroArrayRepo-Summer2022/Pipeline_documentation.md

 ```

 **Parameter Definitions:**
-- `num_rows` - A variable that contains the number of rows (number of probesets) in the raw dataset.
+- `num_rows` - A variable that contains the number of rows (number of probes) in the raw dataset.
 - `find_factors` - A function that takes a number as an input and return the factors of that number.
 Returns a list of the factors.
 - `factors` - A variable that stores the list of factors.
 - `rows` - This is a variable that stores one of the 2 values from the middle of the factors list.
 This is used in the layout argument to specify the amount of rows in the array.
 - `columns` - This is a variable that stores the other value from the middle of the factors list.
 This is used in the layout argument of imageplot to specify the amount of columns in the array.
 - `raw_data$E[, sample_name]` - Uses the raw intensities (rows) for the specific column (sample_name) as the values for the plot.
 - `layout = raw_data$printer` - The printer layout tells the function the arrangement of the spots on the microarray.
 This is used to tell the function the dimensions to use.
-- `layout=list(ngrid.r = 1, ngrid.c = 1, nspot.r = rows , nspot.c = columns)` - If the raw data set does not contain a printer component, the code block will instead find the factors of the number of rows in the dataset and choose the factors that have the closest value to each other (middle values).
+- `layout=list(ngrid.r = 1, ngrid.c = 1, nspot.r = rows , nspot.c = columns)` - If the raw data set does not contain a printer component, the code block will instead find the factors of the number of rows in the dataset and choose the factors that have the closest value to each other (middle values of the list).
 Since any 2 factors that multiplied into the number of rows of the raw dataset would work, I chose to use the values in the middle to generate the most square arrangement.
 - `zlim` - Specifying the extreme values of z to associate with colors low and high.
 - `legend = TRUE` - Places the range of the z values at the bottom of the plot.